 "We both know that depression can be masked.
 And Jim is quite skilled at hiding what he feels."

 She nodded.
 He was right.
 Depression could be masked, and if anyone could do it, it would be James "I'm having the time of my life" Kirk.

 "I'll look out for him, Spock."

 "Thank you.
 Enjoy yourself, Doctor."

-She smiled.
 "You too.
 With your meditation or whatever?"

 "May I cut in?"
 Kirk asked her latest partner, a rather charming lieutenant commander.

 "Of course, sir."
 He smiled at her then let her go.